NBN (TV station): 2000s

 Throughout the 2000s, NBN was regarded as one of the leaders in digital broadcasting, not only being the first to produce a nightly regional news bulletin in full digital format, using a digital friendly news set, but also Australia's first fully digital outside broadcast van.

-In 2004, Washington H. Soul Pattinson began moves to transfer control of the station to its publicly listed subsidiary, Soul Pattinson Telecommunications, which became SP Telemedia as a result.
+In 2004, Washington H Soul Pattinson began moves to transfer control of the station to its publicly listed subsidiary, Soul Pattinson Telecommunications, which became SP Telemedia as a result.

 On 30 January 2006, NBN adopted a new logo and on air graphics, in line with Nine's new logo.
 However, the news department did not update its graphics until 15 March.
 During April 2007, SP Telemedia announced that it would consider selling NBN Television, and had received at least two bids, one each from WIN Corporation and PBL Media.
 On 9 May 2007, PBL Media's $250 million bid became final, winning the sale.
 However, upon acquiring NBN, PBL did not fold it into the main Nine Network, but continued to operate it as a regional independent station until 2016.
 The purchase also secured permanent status of supplying Nine's content to the station's entire coverage area, sparing any future affiliation switches (particularly the 2016 Australian television shakeup involving Southern Cross Austereo and WIN Corporation).
 The affiliation switch was reversed in July 2021.

 Following Nine's relaunch of their high definition simulcast as "Nine HD" on 17 March 2008, NBN launched their own HD simulcast in mid-2008 called "NBN HD".

-On 9 August 2009, NBN began transmission of the new digital channel GO! (now 9Go!) on channel 88.
+On 9 August 2009, NBN began transmission of the new digital channel GO! on channel 88.